Therena/ConEmuIntegration/README.md

 See the [changelog](CHANGELOG.md) for changes and roadmap.

 ## ConEmu
-ConEmu-Maximus5 is a Windows console emulator with tabs, which represents multiple consoles as one customizable GUI window with various features.
+ConEmu-Maximus5 is a Windows console emulator which is not part of this Visual Studio extension.<br />
+Please download and install it seperatly.
+You can find them using the links below.

 <img src="https://avatars0.githubusercontent.com/u/1222388?v=3&s=460" width="75"/>